iterative/cml.dev/content/docs/ref/runner.md

 ### Using `--cloud-permission-set`

-The credentials you use will need to access the resources required to create/manage Virtual Machinces for your chosen Cloud provider.
+The credentials must grant access to resources needed for managing compute instances.

 In general it is best to use the provider manage premade policies, but to explicitly limit the credentials further is possible.

 <toggle>
 <tab title="AWS">

 - AWS Managed Policy: [`arn:aws:iam::aws:policy/AmazonEC2FullAccess`](https://us-east-1.console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEC2FullAccess$serviceLevelSummary)

-**As an Example** this could be further limited to:
+**For example** this could potentially be further limited to:
 ```
 ec2:CreateSecurityGroup -- (Firewall and SSH Access Management)
 ec2:AuthorizeSecurityGroupEgress